VirendraChavda/churn-prediction/README.md

 ### Author: Virendrasinh Chavda

 <p align="justify">
 This repository contains the code and resources for predicting and analyzing customer churn in the telecom industry.
-Built with a robust tech stack that includes Streamlit, **Scikit-Learn**, and **SHAP**, this project offers insights into churn patterns using machine learning models.
+Built with a robust tech stack that includes Streamlit, <strong>Scikit-Learn</strong>, and <strong>SHAP</strong>, this project offers insights into churn patterns using machine learning models.
 It integrates an interactive dashboard for segmentation, visualization, and in-depth analysis of customer behavior.
 </p>

 ---